Xin Pi: Persuading Cao Cao to ally with Yuan Tan against Yuan Shang

-Cao Cao agreed with what Xin Pi said and promised to help Yuan Tan.
-He then led his forces to Liyang (黎陽; present-day Xun County, Henan).
+Cao Cao was very much pleased with Xin Pi's words, and he agreed to aid Yuan Tan.
+Xin Pi officially joined Cao Cao's army not too long after.
+Cao Cao then marched his forces to Liyang (黎陽, near present-day Xun County, Henan).

 Service under Cao Cao

 Battle of Ye

 In 204, Xin Pi accompanied Cao Cao on a campaign against Yuan Shang.
 Earlier on, when conflict first broke out between Yuan Shang and Yuan Tan, Xin Pi decided to side with Yuan Tan and follow him to Pingyuan County but he left his family members behind in Ye (in present-day Handan, Hebei).
 Yuan Shang later had Xin Pi's family members arrested and imprisoned.
-During the Battle of Ye, when Yuan Shang's adviser Shen Pei saw that Cao Cao's forces had broken through Ye's defences, he blamed Xin Pi for the downfall of the Yuan family so he ordered his men to execute Xin Pi's family members.
-After Ye fell to Cao Cao's forces, Xin Pi rushed to the prison to free his family but it was too late as all of them were already dead.
+During the Battle of Ye, when Yuan Shang's adviser Shen Pei saw that Cao Cao's forces had broken through Ye's defences, he blamed Xin Pi for the downfall of the Yuan family so he ordered his men to execute all of Xin Pi's family members except for his children, Xin Chang and Xin Xianying.
+After Ye fell to Cao Cao's forces, Xin Pi rushed to the prison to free his family but it was too late as all of them were already dead, save for his children.

 After the battle, Xin Pi found Shen Pei, who was being escorted as a captive to be brought before Cao Cao.
 He started hitting Shen Pei on the head with his horse whip while scolding him: "Slave, today you shall meet your doom!"
 Shen Pei looked at Xin Pi and replied: "You dog!
 It is because of you that Cao Cao conquered Ji Province.
 I can't wait to kill you, but too bad it turns out that today I am at your mercy."
 After Cao Cao met Shen Pei, he considered releasing Shen Pei but Xin Pi started crying and insisting that he wanted Shen Pei dead as justice for his family, so Cao Cao had no choice but to order Shen Pei's execution.

 After the Battle of Ye, Cao Cao recommended the Han central government to appoint Xin Pi as a Consultant (議郎).